Homebrew Con Seminars

 Mike “Tasty” McDole describes shortening the fermentation and maturation time for cold fermented beers.
 By increasing the fermentation temperature during primary fermentation, “lager” beers can be produced in times more commonly associated with ales.

 Take pairing your home-brew to the next level.
 This seminar will cover the how and the why food interacts with beer and what ingredients can best do both in the beer and the food to the pairing.
 From pairing your own homebrew for a dinner at home to dining out …More

-It has been 20 years since Tom first made the video Frankenbrew: How to Build A Brewery For Under $20,000.
-Is it still possible in 2016 to put together a commercial brewing system for less than $20,000?
+It has been over 20 years since Tom Hennessy first made the video Frankenbrew: How to Build A Brewery For Under $20,000.
+Is it still possible now to put together a commercial brewing system for less than $20,000?
 Tom took the challenge; come learn what he found out.

 Mead isn’t just for renaissance festivals anymore!
 From low alcohol “session” meads to barrel-aged meads, sour meads and beyond, the diversity of mead styles has as many possibilities to explore as beer.
 Join Eric as he explores some recent trends in commercial mead styles, shares intelligence on current mead-making techniques …More

 Hot gas stripping is an experiment to determine if hot air or gas stripping can remove volatile esters and sulfuric compounds in hot wort and increase hop utilization, with the goal of improving final quality and the economic scale of the finished beer through enhanced processing techniques.
 Our aim is …More